How to Buy Land and Build a House

 You will also need to pay attention to the zoning of the property.
 Is it agricultural or residential?
 These will both typically be acceptable to build on, but may differ in the amount of acreage that is attached.
 If you need more acreage to grow crops or raise cattle, an agricultural zoning will be a better fit for you.
 Each comes with their benefits and limitations, so make sure to do your homework.

-Another question to ask is whether or not the land is Perc’d and does it have a well located on the property?
-If the house has not been Perc’d, you will not be able to build because you will not be able to have a septic system.
+Another question to ask is whether or not the land is Perc’d (had a percolation test done) and does it have a well located on the property?
+If the land has not been Perc’d, you will not be able to build because you will not be able to have a septic system.
 If it has been Perc’d, the listing will tell you how many bedrooms can be supported on that piece of property.
 The listing will also inform you if it has a well.
 If it does, you will see GPM, which stand for Gallons per Minute, and is measured in a ratio.

 In addition, surveys may be required for title work for the property.
 A house survey will determine where the house location will be on the land.
 This is typically completed quickly and is not expensive.
 A metes and bounds survey assesses property lines and land markings, is typically more expensive, and can take a longer time to complete.
 Surveys are not always required when purchasing land, but this is dependent on the specific property.